Can Dogs Drink Tap Water Safely? Is Tap Water Bad For Pets?

 Types of Drinking Water Safe For Dogs

-Bottled water is safe to impart to cats and dogs.
+Bottled water is safe to give to cats and dogs.
 Settle on spring water or bottled tap water assortments.
-Several veterinarians have misgivings about the nature of distilled water for pets and its impacts on urinary and cardiovascular well-being.
+Several veterinarians have concerns about the use of distilled water for pets and its potential impacts on urinary and cardiovascular health.

 Creek, Pond, or River Water